cometa-rocks/cometa/README.md

 # Getting started :rocket:

+The easiest way to try out Co.meta is to [join our discord](https://discord.gg/e3uBKHhKW5) and ask for an invitation link.
+No installation, no credit card required.

 The Co.meta installation is straight forward.
 It uses docker technology and can be run on a Laptop (minimum 16GB RAM, 8 Cores, 28GB diskspace) as well as on a Kubernetes cluster.

 In corporate environments there are some things to know regarding Internet access as well as SSO provider setup.